All about Raptors

 Working around and with our wild bird patients:

 Working with and around wild birds is very different from working around our education ambassadors.
 The stage of rehabilitation of the bird will determine where it is on ORC campus.
-The most critical cases will remain in the inside infirmary, after that, depending on their size/specie they will either graduate to the cliffs or to one of the outside aviaries or flights.
-Birds in the infirmary will be in various conditions.
+The most critical cases will remain in the hospital, after that, depending on their size/species they will either graduate to the cliffs or to one of the outside aviaries or flights.
+Birds in the hospital will be in various conditions.
 Some of them will be in shock, experiencing pain, dehydration and other problems.
 All of them will be fearful and stressed because of their proximity to people.
 Fear and stress can greatly affect the rehabilitation of each bird.
 Birds can die from stress so we try and limit sound, interaction and handling of patients.

-While working inside the infirmary please refrain from peeking behind towels to see what bird is in the rack.
+While working inside the hospital please refrain from peeking behind towels to see what bird is in the rack.
 Upon seeing a human, birds will become agitated when they should be staying quiet and still.
 We encourage you to read their intake charts to learn about each case and familiarize yourself with who is in need of what kind of care.
 Also please be quiet, we do not want bird patients to become accustomed to the sound of human voices- for babies, it increases the chances of imprinting and habituation and causes stress in adult birds.
 We know it is tempting to talk to the birds, especially during nesting season when we have a lot of baby birds at the center but hearing and seeing humans only creates stress, fear and/or an unwanted familiarity with people.

 Cleaning aviaries and mews consists of the same tasks as cleaning the ed. bird enclosures: raking feces, picking up leftover food, and making sure perches and water bowls are clean.
 Although patients who are in the outdoor areas are less critical than the ones in the infirmary, we want to keep the same mind set- we want to limit their exposure to people.
 When you are cleaning a flight or aviary that contains wild birds, be vigilant but try not to make eye-contact, this can induce stress and fear in the birds.
 Move around quietly, and calmly yet expeditiously.
 The faster you can quietly and calmly clean each area, the better.